Olympics brings focus on South Korea's dog-meat culture

 There are royal records from the 16th century describing an official who particularly liked the meat (grilled) and whose followers bribed him with dog to get promotions.

-"Eating dog was a widespread custom in Asia," Joo Young-ha, a food historian and the author of the book Why Do Koreans Eat Like This?, told Al Jazeera.
+"Eating dog was a widespread custom in Asia," Joo Young-ha, a food historian and the author of the book, Why Do Koreans Eat Like This?, told Al Jazeera.

 "Records dating back 150 years show French missionaries eating dog meat in Korea because they realised they wouldn't get protein otherwise."